 Websites, online advertising, brochures and advertorials aren’t necessarily expensive, but they do come at a cost.
-Social media on the other hand can be run entirely for free and managed easily during quieter periods.
+Social media for small businesses on the other hand can be run entirely for free and managed easily during quieter periods.

 If you don’t have design skills yourself, you most probably know someone who does.
 Use their (free) help to embellish your truck, paint signs and design flyers.